Nieznany237/CustomTkinter-Countdown/README.md

 ## Examples

-Here are two examples of how the application looks:
+Here are examples of how the application looks:

 ![Example 1](examples/4.png)
 ![Example 2](examples/5.png)